Severson-Group/AMDC-Hardware/docs/Encoder.md

 The AMDC REV D hardware supports two independent encoder interfaces.
 These must be incremental encoders outputting differential ABZ signals (i.e. the encoder outputs both the non-inverting and inverting signal, e.g. A and A̅).
 If the encoder only provides single-ended ABZ outputs, an adapter must be used between the encoder and the AMDC which converts the single-ended outputs to the differential signals required by the AMDC.
 For proper operation, the encoder ground should be connected to the AMDC ground via a pin on the DB9 connector.
 For powering the encoder, the user has two options: the AMDC provides 5V power via the DB9 connector, or the user can use an external power supply.

+#### Maximum Encoder Frequency Output

+Users must select an appropriate encoder for their application.
+Typically, the decision is based on cost, physical size, rotor speed, and maximum supported frequency output.
+The last metric, maximum frequency output, is determined by the AMDC hardware.

-The maximum encoder signal frequency that the AMDC is able to receive depends on the FPGA clock frequency, which is 200MHz in our case.
-It is suggested that there is a minimum of a 10x over-sampling ratio per encoder data line square wave voltage level.
-So, the frequency of the square wave on the encoder data line must be less than 10MHz (10 million pulses per second).
-To calculate the frequency of the encoder square wave signal, speed of the rotor and encoder specifications such as counts/cycles per revolution (CPR) and pulses per revolution (PPR) should be known.
-For example, if PPR = 1024 and rotor speed is 1000rev./sec., then encoder pulse frequency = PPR x rotor speed = 1024pulses/rev. x 1000rev./sec. = 1.024MHz, which is below maximum frequency the AMDC can receive from the encoder input (10MHz).
+The maximum encoder signal frequency that the AMDC is able to receive depends on the FPGA clock frequency, which is nominally 200MHz.
+It is suggested that there is a minimum of a 10x oversampling ratio.
+This means the frequency of the encoder square wave output should be less than 20MHz (20 million pulses per second).

+##### Encoder Example Application

+An example encoder application will now be evaluated to see if it will work with the AMDC hardware.
+To calculate the frequency of the encoder square wave signal, the maximum speed of the rotor and the encoder specifications are needed.

+Consider the following example application: the encoder has 256 counts (i.e. counts per revolution (CPR) = 256) and the maximum rotor speed is 60kRPM (1000 rev/sec).
+The encoder pulses per revolution (PPR) is 4 * CPR = 1024.
+At the maximum rotor speed, the encoder output frequency is 1000 rev/sec * PPR = 1.024MHz.
+This is below the maximum recommended limit of 20MHz, so this application will work with the AMDC hardware.

 More information on CPR and PPR can be found [here](https://www.cuidevices.com/blog/what-is-encoder-ppr-cpr-and-lpr).